 Different lenders have taken different approaches to contractor mortgage lending.
 Some specifically offer products labelled as “contractor mortgages”.
 For others, it has been more about making behind-the-scenes changes to the ways they assess income and calculate affordability – incorporating more flexible underwriting criteria to allow them to evaluate the income of applicants who don’t have the benefit of employer’s payslips to prove their income.
 What this ultimately means is that it is far from impossible for contractors to get a mortgage, and providing you meet the lender’s affordability assessments, you will most likely have access to the same types of mortgage rates and products as anyone else.

 A decade or so ago, it was possible for contractors applying for a mortgage to declare their income without providing any evidence.
-For better or worse, so-called “self-certification” mortgage are now a thing of the past, and Financial Conduct Authority mortgage rules require lenders to fully verify every applicant’s income with the necessary documentation.
+For better or worse, so-called “self-certification” mortgage is now a thing of the past, and Financial Conduct Authority mortgage rules require lenders to fully verify every applicant’s income with the necessary documentation.
 Lenders can use quite different criteria to verify your income and assess affordability, and this will also vary depending on whether you are self-employed as a sole trader or partner, operate a limited company, or work via an umbrella company.
 Here we’ll look at some typical approaches.

 Many lenders assess contractor income in the same way as for self-employed applicants, by asking for full business accounts prepared or certified by a chartered accountant.
 Lenders vary in how many years’ accounts they will ask to see, but be prepared to submit accounts for up to the previous three tax years.
 Some lenders may ask for SA302 year-end tax calculations (with corresponding tax year overviews), either in addition to or instead of full accounts.
 Depending on how you submit your tax return, these can be printed from the online Self Assessment portal, via your accounting software, or requested directly from HM Revenue & Customs.
 Be aware that while many lenders accept SA302s printed at home or by an accountant, others will ask for HMRC originals.